-However, whether creditors receive any payments for debts outstanding depends upon the amount realised within the Administration.
+However, whether creditors receive any payments for outstanding debt depends on the amount realised within the Administration.
 Therefore, when paying out funds to creditors, an order of preference exists.
 Unsecured creditors rank last behind preferential creditors (e.g. employees) and those who hold the security.
 Therefore, once appointed, the administrator sends their proposals to creditors within eight weeks of appointment.
 The report will contain information about the prospects of payment to creditors.
-Unsecured creditors will often not receive funds in full for outstanding balances to them from the Company.
+Unsecured creditors often do not receive funds in full for outstanding balances from the Company.

 What is the difference between Secured and Unsecured Creditors?

-An “unsecured creditor” is a creditor who has no security protecting the outstanding amount.
+An “unsecured creditor” is a creditor with no security protecting the outstanding amount.

 A “secured creditor” retains a charge over asset if defaulted.

 Yes, they can.
 Typically, the best offer for an insolvent company’s business or assets may be from the existing directors or management team.
-No law prevents a director of a company that has gone into insolvency from forming a new company.
+No law prevents a director of company insolvency from forming a new company.
 However, directors disqualified may no longer act as a director whilst banned.
-Bankrupts or those subject to a bankruptcy restriction order or undertaking may also not act.
+Bankruptcy or those subject to a bankruptcy restriction order or undertaking may also not act.